simjbaum/StatisticInferenceAssignment1/Assignment1Part1.md

 Simon Baumgart
 May 25, 2019

-Part I - Compare the simulated exponential distribution to the theoretical value with the Central Limit Theorem
+Part I - Compare the simulated exponential distribution to the theoretical values of the Central Limit Theorem
 ===============================================================================================================

 Introduction